neviaumi/resume.json/docs/sample-jd/goodlord.md

 - 🌴 25 days holiday (plus UK Bank holidays) plus 1 day per full holiday year up to 32 days: We believe regular breaks are essential for well-being and we encourage (some may say expect!) all Goodlordians to take full advantage of their annual leave entitlement.
 - 🤗 Supporting your family: we offer Goodlordians of all genders a generous 3 months of fully-paid time off to look after their new arrivals

+## Core values

+### We stand up and deliver

+Goodlordians get things done.
+Everyone has freedom and space to be creative and do what they do best, and takes full accountability for getting their job done.

+### We set the pace

+Our ambition and desire to be thought-leaders and industry experts drive us to stay ahead of the game - not our job descriptions.
+We push boundaries, we shake things up and we aim to inspire.

+### We are an open book

+Transparency is key.
+We don’t have time for politics and there’s no red tape.
+We’re honest, we act with integrity and we respect one another.
+Weekly company-wide updates keep everyone in the loop and, if you want to find out what another team is working on, you’re welcome to jump into their meetings.

+### We bring our whole selves to work

+Every Goodlordian brings something unique to the team - we’re open about our strengths, weaknesses and little quirks.
+We’re all in this together and leave our egos at the door.

+### We listen, learn and improve

+We’re daring, we take risks and we are constantly striving to improve.
+We learn from our mistakes, share lessons to help us get better and welcome feedback from inside and outside the company.

 ## What’s next?

 If you’re ready to help us provide the best renting experience in the world, then click apply (2-3 minutes)!